 Auditions for Orchestra and the New Music Ensemble for the academic year 2014-15 will take place on Monday, September 1, 2014.
 Sign-up sheets will be posted on the bulletin board just inside the front entrance to the Music Building.
 You are highly encouraged to audition even if you are not sure you have time your first semester at the college, or if you feel you are "rusty" from the summer!
 If you have any questions, please e-mail Mark Lane Swanson at firstname.lastname@example.org.

 The Chamber Music program offers Amherst College musicians an opportunity to collaborate on a more intimate scale with fellow musicians coached by faculty and guest professional artists.
 The program fosters personal growth as a musician and the rewards of collaboration for students interested in a musical career as well as for those with an intense love of chamber music.
 On occasion, student musicians will collaborate with professionals in the area for a semester project.
 Performers on the Music at Amherst Chamber Series will offer intensive coaching during their residencies, which in the past have featured such internationally renowned artists as pianists Leon Fleisher and Jeremy Denk, violinist Christian Tetzlaff, the Alexander, Brentano, and Tokyo String Quartets, and the Peabody Piano Trio among others.
+In 2013-2014, coaching was available to select majors and advanced chamber music participants by Music at Amherst artists - pianist Anne-Marie McDermott, Bass-baritone Eric Owens, the Gryphon Piano Trio and the Ying Quartet.
 In general, first-year students are encouraged to pursue chamber music as an extracurricular commitment.
 Students may be admitted to half- or full-course credit in chamber music (Music 309/310: Performance and Analysis) by audition with Professor Jenny Kallick and Mark Swanson.
 Full credit is available for students involved in larger projects, and half credit for students undertaking smaller projects.
 Identifying suitable chamber music partners will be crucial in determining the enrollment of any individual player.
 All groups will participate in a recital at the end of the semester.
 More information on the chamber music program may be obtained during the music department orientation meeting and the instrumental music auditions (see schedule above), or by e-mailing Professor Jenny Kallick at email@example.com or Mark Swanson at firstname.lastname@example.org.

-The Jazz Ensemble, under the direction of Bruce Diehl, performs on- and off-campus concerts and rehearses on Monday and Wednesday evenings.
+Under the direction of Bruce Diehl, the Jazz Ensemble performs on- and off-campus concerts and rehearses on Monday and Wednesday evenings.
 The yearly performance schedule typically includes appearances at collegiate jazz festivals.
-Guest artists regularly appear with our performing jazz groups and the most recent artists have included Jeff Holmes, Ingrid Jensen, John Hollenbeck, Stephan Crump '94, Dave Holland, and Vijay Iyer.
+Guest artists regularly appear with our groups; recent guests have included Jeff Holmes, Ingrid Jensen, John Hollenbeck, Stephan Crump '94, Dave Holland, and Vijay Iyer.
 The yearly Robin McBride Jazz Commission Series gives the opportunity to work directly with a current jazz composer and witness the creative process through the performance of a new piece crafted specifically for the personnel in the group.
 The Jazz Ensemble is comprised of the typical instrumentation (including male and female vocalists), and has occasional needs for supplemental instruments including clarinets, flute, French horns, tubas and strings.
 All musicians are encouraged to participate in our Jazz Combos program.
 These groups focus on improvisation, ensemble concepts, standard repertoire, and offer the opportunity to develop original compositions and arrangements.
 Jazz Combos are coached once a week by Bruce Diehl, and rehearse at least one other time each week.
 They perform many times throughout the semester at various on- and off-campus venues, including performances within the Jazz@Schwemm's performance series scheduled in October and March of each year.
 Rehearsal times for the jazz combos vary according to group members' availability; coachings are on Mondays and Wednesdays.

 Students are encouraged to develop their jazz performance skills within a larger course of study that explores the theoretical, historical, and cultural contexts of jazz, African American music, and popular music.
-A variety of jazz-related courses are strongly recommended.
-All students may elect to take the Music 113/246/247 series, Jazz Theory and Improvisation, which provides an in-depth focus on concepts related to jazz performance.
-This year Music 113 is offered in the Fall (and is considered a minimum skill level for those students who wish to be in our combo program), and Music 247 is offered in the Spring.
+For example, students may elect to take Music 226 (Jazz History to 1945), Music 227 (Jazz History After 1945), the Music 113/246/247 series (Jazz Theory and Improvisation), Music 243 (Jazz Form & Analysis), and Music 439 (Improvised Music: Spectrum, Theory, and Practice), among other jazz-related course offerings.
+For 2014-2015, Music 113 is offered in the Fall (and is considered a minimum skill level for those students who wish to be in our combo program), and Music 247 is offered in the Spring.

 Auditions for Jazz Emsemble and Combos will take place September 2 - September 5, 2014.
 Please sign up for a time on the bulletin board outside Bruce's office (Room 216) and pick up/prepare the audition piece.
 The audition piece will also be available in mid-August on the Jazz@Amherst website.
 The first meeting for all jazz ensemble participants will be Wednesday, September 10 at 7:00 pm, and for all Jazz Combo participants Wednesday, September 10 at 8:30 pm, all in Room 7.
-You can contact Bruce Diehl at 413-542-8308 or e-mail him at email@example.com.
-You can contact Professor Jason Robinson by calling 542-8208 or e-mail him at firstname.lastname@example.org.
+Contacts: Bruce Diehl (email@example.com, 413-542-8308) and Professor Jason Robinson (firstname.lastname@example.org, 413-542-8208).
 Please also visit the jazz@Amherst website at www.amherst.edu/~jazz.

 OPERA AND MUSICAL THEATRE

 The Department offers a variety of opportunities in opera and musical theatre through which students will be able to participate in design, direction, costuming, stage managing, and performance.
 We hope and expect that participation in these productions will inspire students both to create their own original projects and to continue their involvement in future years as participants and listeners.
-Some of these opportunities are linked to course offerings.
+Additionally, classroom courses explore the ways that words become music and drama.
+Some of these opportunities are linked to course offerings, to original student works, and the tradition of fully staged Broadway-style musicals.
 By enrolling in Professor Jenny Kallick's course "Creating Musical Drama" (not offered in 2014-15), students become a member of the creative team, learning through this process how music drama works and how a production reaches the stage.
-Casts are professional singers, a number now singing at major opera houses, who collaborate with students during the semester, to create a staged production with orchestra.
+Casts are professional singers, a number now singing at major opera houses, who collaborate with students during the semester to create a staged production with orchestra.
 Highlights from prior years include Bizet's Carmen, and Mozart's The Marriage of Figaro and Cosi fan Tutte.
-In 2013-14, FIve College Opera will presented Kurt Weill's Street Scene.

 The Five College Early Music Program welcomes students who wish to sing or play Medieval and Renaissance, Baroque, and Classical music.
 There are several groups, including the Five College Early Music Collegium, a select SATB choir which sings a cappella and with winds and strings.
 It will rehearse this fall at the University of Massachusetts on Tuesday evenings.
 Euridice Ensembles include a baroque chamber orchestra, meeting Thursdays early evening at UMass, and 17th- and 18th-century chamber ensembles, open to modern string and wind players.
 We hope to have a couple of these ensembles meeting at Amherst College at mutually convenient times.
 Period bows are provided for string players.
 Individual instruction is available on Medieval and Renaissance instruments, of which the department has a substantial collection.
 There are openings for singers as well, all voice ranges accepted.
 Singers are needed for the Collegium (SATB small choir), Voces Feminae (women's choir) and the 17th-Century Song Seminar (singers interested in solo/duo repertory).
 We also have a Medieval Ensemble, viol consorts, beginning and advanced recorder ensembles, and lute group lessons.
 If you would like to sing, or you already play an early instrument or wish to learn, or wish to transfer some of your skills from modern strings, winds, brass or keyboard to early instruments, please contact Mr. Robert Eisenstein in the Early Music Program Office (413-538-2079 or 413-538-2306), or by e-mail at email@example.com.
 The Early Music Website is https//www.fivecolleges.edu/earlymusic.
 Painless auditions will be held Tuesday, September 2 from 6:30 - 7:30 p.m. in Room 7 of the Music Center at Amherst College.
 Just show up during the audition/information time; no need to schedule in advance.
 It will be first come, first serve, and the audition will only take five minutes of your time.